binarypearl/VectorPatient/README.md

 # VectorPatient
-When Vector is in SDK mode, have his sit patiently for the next script, similar to Cozmo
+When Vector is in SDK mode, have him sit patiently for the next script, similar to Cozmo.